YangshuaiWang/YangshuaiWang.github.io/_pages/researches.md

 ## Analysis and Applications of Multi-scale Coupling Methods

-for atomistic-to-continuum (A/C) and quantum mechanics/molecular mechanics (QM/MM) coupling methods;
+My research centers on the development and analysis of multi-scale coupling techniques for integrating atomistic-to-continuum (A/C) and quantum mechanics/molecular mechanics (QM/MM) methods.
+These approaches enable accurate simulations of material systems by bridging scales from quantum-level interactions to macroscopic behavior.

 **Highlights:**

-- a priori analysis,
-- a posteriori error control
-- adaptive algorithm design
+- *A Priori Analysis*:
+  - Theoretical investigation of the stability, convergence, and error bounds of multi-scale coupling methods.

+- *A Posteriori Error Control*:
+  - Development of error estimators to assess the reliability of simulation results and guide computational efficiency.

+- *Adaptive Algorithm Design*:
+  - Creation of adaptive algorithms that dynamically refine simulations based on error indicators, ensuring computational resources are used optimally.

 **Corresponding Papers:**
 >